Asymptotic analysis of the finite predictor for fractional Gaussian noise: Proof of Lemma

 \section{Proof of Lemma \ref{lem:identity}}

-We will prove formula \eqref{XQfla} for $d\in (0,\frac 1 2)$, omitting the similar proof of \eqref{XQfla2} in the case $d\in (-\frac 1 2,0)$.
-Let us first verify it under the assumption that the zero $s_0\in (-1,0)$ from Lemma \ref{lem:Q} \eqref{Qiv} is simple and it is the only zero of $Q(\cdot)$ inside the unit disk.
+We will prove formula \eqref{XQfla} for $d\in (0,\frac 1 2)$, omitting the similar proof of \eqref{XQfla2} for the case $d\in (-\frac 1 2,0)$.
+Let us first verify it under the assumption that the zero $s_0\in (-1,0)$ from Theorem \ref{lem:Q} (iv) is simple and it is the only zero of $Q(\cdot)$ inside the unit disk.
 We will argue later that this is indeed the case.
 To this end, consider the simply connected region $\Omega=\overline D\setminus [s_0,1]$ depicted in Figure \ref{fig1}, in which $Q(\cdot)$ is holomorphic and non-vanishing.